Serving on a Council

 - Prepare and publish a school district report card which includes measures of the academic and fiscal performance of the school district

 - Review the district’s educational programs and assess their effect on student achievement

-- Hold meetings at least every month with the superintendent and public at-large to discuss the current state of the schools in the district
+- Hold meetings at least every month, with the superintendent, where the public may discuss the current state of the schools in the district

-- Liaison with and provide assistance to School Leadership Teams (SLTs)
+- Liaise with and provide assistance to School Leadership Teams (SLTs)

 - Complete an Annual Financial Disclosure form

 - Consult on the selection of a community superintendent

 - Advise the chancellor and the Panel for Educational Policy (PEP) of district concerns